Trump and Biden Run Vastly Different Pandemic Campaigns

 “If he had 200 people, I think it would be a lot,” Trump said Tuesday of his opponent.
 “Have you ever seen the gyms with the circles?
 That’s his crowd.
 If he had 200 people.”

 Biden’s crowds, in fact, have been far smaller.
-The former vice president has appeared in public only sparingly since the pandemic hit — and with the strictest adherence to state guidelines: 25 people in Pennsylvania, 50 in Michigan and mandatory face-coverings all around.
+The former vice president has appeared in public sparingly since the pandemic, and with the strictest adherence to state guidelines: 25 people in Pennsylvania, 10 people indoors in Michigan and mandatory face-coverings all around.
 Biden’s approach reflects the reluctance of many of his supporters to attend large gatherings.

-For someone who has never been a natural in an arena, the smaller events allow Biden to have more personal interactions with representatives from key voting blocs, like labor and community leaders.
+For someone who has never been a natural in an arena, the smaller events allow Biden to have more personal interactions with representatives from important voting blocs, including labor and community leaders.

-But they also allow him to largely avoid any controversy created by a critical questioner or a protester, both of whom he was forced to grapple with multiple times on the campaign trail before the pandemic struck.
+But they also allow him to largely avoid any controversy created by a critical questioner or a protester, both of whom he was forced to grapple with multiple times when campaigning before the pandemic.

 Even when Biden is confronted with organic crowds of supporters, he’s rarely given the opportunity for an unscripted interaction with them.

-Note: This story has been corrected to show that Michigan's guidelines are 10 people indoors, not 50.